0xSilentNeo/NoBorders/README.md

 # NoBorder
+# USE IT AT YOUR OWN RISK.

+NOTE: This is a somewhat vibecoded personal project that I decided to share.

 Removes the white DWM border that appears around windows on Windows 11 (most noticeable when snapping windows side by side), using the documented